MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/mf6_6_0_prt_migration_guide.md

 ## Exit solve tolerance

-The PRT model's Particle Release Point (PRP) package now provides an option `EXIT_SOLVE_TOLERANCE` which configures the tolerance to use when solving for a particle's exit location from an unstructured grid cell.
+The PRT model's Particle Release Point (PRP) package now provides an option `EXIT_SOLVE_TOLERANCE` which configures the tolerance to use when solving for a particle's exit location from a triangular subcell of an unstructured grid cell.
 This value is only used for the generalized (ternary) tracking method on vertex grids.

 A value of 0.00001 is set by default.
-This value works well for many problems, but the value that strikes the best balance between accuracy and runtime is problem-dependent.
+This value works well for many problems, but the value that strikes the best balance between accuracy and speed is problem-dependent.

+**Note**: A tolerance that is too large can result in a particle that is close to a subcell boundary and moving nearly parallel to that boundary to terminate prematurely.
+If a particle is suspected to have terminated prematurely in a model based on a DISV grid, tightening EXIT_SOLVE_TOLERANCE down (say, to 1e-10) may resolve the issue.

 ## Release time selection